2011 Research Grant

 One of the problems with conventional chemotherapy is that it kills cells indiscriminately, attacking not just cancer cells but healthy cells as well.
 By some estimates, only 1% of chemotherapy actually finds its target, the rest causing toxic side effects.
 Children in particular can suffer from serious and lifelong complications, including reduced heart function, respiratory damage, and diminished cognitive ability.
 Some treatments can even trigger a second cancer: the combination of chemotherapy and radiation used to treat Jake’s Hodgkin’s lymphoma was likely responsible for causing the AML which took his life.

-ADCs are intended to overcome this problem by delivering drug directly and solely to disease cells, using an antibody as a biological “GPS system.”
-The goal is to more effectively attack the disease while leaving healthy cells untouched.
+Antibody conjugates are intended to overcome this problem by delivering drug directly and solely to disease cells, using an antibody as a biological “GPS system.”
+The goal is to more effectively attack the disease while leaving healthy cells unharmed.

-However, initial attempts at developing ADCs, particularly for AML, have fallen short because scientists have been unable to fully control how the drug attaches to the antibody.
-Haphazard positioning of the drug can change the shape of the antibody or cover up the sites it needs to locate and bind to the cancer cells.
-“Blinded” in this way, the ADC fails to fully deliver the drug to its target and instead can cause harm elsewhere in the body.
+However, initial attempts at developing antibody conjugates, particularly for AML, have fallen short because scientists have been unable to fully control how molecules attach to the antibody.
+Haphazard positioning can change the shape of the antibody or cover up the sites it needs to locate and bind to the cancer cells.
+“Blinded” in this way, the conjugate fails to fully deliver its payload to its target and instead can cause harm elsewhere in the body.

-Dr. Lu’s innovative technology is intended to create chemical “handles” to hold the drug in place, allowing the antibody to accurately find the cancer cells and hit them with a powerful payload of drug.
+Dr. Lu’s innovative technology is intended to create chemical “handles” to hold molecules in place, allowing the antibody to accurately find the cancer cells.

 If successful, the technology could be used not just for AML but for the treatment of a variety of cancers.
 The breakthrough would be especially important for children, whose still-developing systems would be spared chemo’s harmful effects, and who would be given a better chance at living full and healthy lives.